JetBrains/guide/site/webstorm/tips/check-js-documentation/index.md

   file: ./tip.gif
   width: 600
   height: 300
-leadin: >
+---
 Need to quickly check docs for the standard JavaScript methods and other symbols but don’t feel like googling?
 Hover over a symbol or press *F1* to invoke the *Documentation* popup.
 If needed, you can also go to the corresponding MDN page for more details right from there (make sure to press *F1* to see the MDN link).
----